spatstat/spatstat/README.md

 | `spatstat.linnet` | [![CRAN_Status_Badge](http://www.r-pkg.org/badges/version/spatstat.linnet)](http://cran.r-project.org/web/packages/spatstat.linnet) | [here](https://github.com/baddstats/spatstat.linnet) | Spatial analysis on a linear network |
 | `spatstat` | [![CRAN_Status_Badge](http://www.r-pkg.org/badges/version/spatstat)](http://cran.r-project.org/web/packages/spatstat) | This repo | Umbrella package |

-There will still exist a package called `spatstat`, which is now an **umbrella package** that requires all the sub-packages listed above.
+There still exists a package called `spatstat`, which is now an **umbrella package** that requires all the sub-packages listed above.
 When you install the new `spatstat`, all the sub-packages listed above will be installed.
 When you load the `spatstat` package in an R session,